 |Continuous coil mattresses have pure motion isolation|

-Foam mattresses are made entirely of some foam and containing no coils at all.
+Foam mattresses are made entirely of some foam and contain no coils at all.
 They tend to provide high body contouring and effective pressure relief.
 The two most frequently used and prevalent types are memory foam and latex in the mattress industry.

 You might know, but memory foam was invented by NASA and not for sleeping or comfort but for safety reasons.
 They used it for seat cushions to save pilots in case of crashes.
 Shortly everyone realized that this material could incredibly increase the comfort factor of mattresses.
 So today, you can hardly find a mattress manufacturer who doesn’t use this material.
 This material reflects slowly on movements and provides a hugging, and well contouring feels since you sink into the mattress instead of lying on the top of it.